-The story of us missionaries being evacuated from Cameroon because of COVID is, I think, one of the most epic stories in the whole history of the Church.
-This story is real and everything written in here really happened no matter how crazy it might seem.
+The story of the missionaries leaving Cameroon because of COVID is, I think, one of the most epic stories in the whole history of the Church.
+This story is true and everything written really happened no matter how crazy it might sound.

 A Desolating Sickness (D&C 45:31)